The fastest way to kill a retail AI deal:

 an agent with write access and no audit trail.

 Ward starts read-only, runs on policy, and logs every query.
-Your security review is short.
-Your data team isn’t on the hook.
-Architecture, MSA, DPA, SOC 2 II report, and certificate of insurance.
-On the table before you sign.
+Architecture, MSA, DPA, SOC 2 report, and certificate of insurance are on the table before you sign.

 Read-only by default.